 Senate GOP releases bill to cut Medicaid, alter 'Obamacare'

-There are 1 comment on the WALB-TV Albany story from 3 hrs ago, titled Senate GOP releases bill to cut Medicaid, alter 'Obamacare'.
-In it, WALB-TV Albany reports that:
+There are 1 comment on the KWWL-TV Waterloo story from 4 hrs ago, titled Senate GOP releases bill to cut Medicaid, alter 'Obamacare'.
+In it, KWWL-TV Waterloo reports that:

 |